MatthijsKamstra/haxejs/intro.md

 ![Haxe logo](img/haxe_javascript_logos.png)

-There used to be a website that got you started with Haxe and js (it was really old, when Haxe was spelled "haXe").
+There used to be a website (an old one, from when Haxe spelled "haXe") that got you started.

 But that website is no more.
 I already started with HaxeNode and it seems fitting to also document HaxeJS.
-So I decided to get some of that back.
+I decided to get some of that back.
 Based upon the information from the old site and my own need to document this.

 I hope this will help.
 If you think so, why not help with [contribution](contribute.md) to this tutorial site.